 New law: Corporate AMT is eliminated.

-- New deduction for Pass-through Businesses
+- New deduction for Pass-through Entities

 - Doubles the Estate tax exemption

 The estate tax is a tax on the transfer of property after someone’s death.
 Currently, the first $5.49 million in assets and about $11 million for couples are exempt from the estate tax.
-Beneficiaries also receive a “step-up” in basis for any assets inherited.
+Beneficiaries also receive a “step-up” in the basis for any assets inherited.

 New law: The top rate of 40 percent would apply to estates exceeding $11.2 million for singles and $22.4 million for couples; expires after 2025.
 No change in beneficiaries receiving a “step-up” in basis to fair market value at death for any assets inherited.